agc93/beatvortex/docs/content/en/docs/usage/mods.md

 Since ModelSaber models are not distributed as archives but just raw files, Vortex will warn you and will create a mod archive with just that one file.
 All of Vortex's install and deployments logic really works best with archives.

+## BeatMods Browser

+If you're looking to install any of the mods listed on BeatMods, you can easily do so from the BeatMods page in the sidebar (available from v0.2.0 onwards).
+This will list all approved mods for your current game version and you can quickly install them using the *Ready to Install* button on the right.

+Note that since Vortex can't tell which Beat Saber versions are mod-compatible (i.e. 1.8.0 mods work in 1.9.0), you may have to manually choose a version using the switcher at the top of the page to see all available mods.

+> BeatVortex doesn't install dependencies for mods as Vortex doesn't natively support this and dependency resolution for BeatMods is...complicated.
+> You will need to manually install any dependencies, which are listed at the bottom of the mod description.

 ## Download in Vortex

 Once you've added Beat Saber, you can jump over to the usual Mods screen using the menu on the left.
-You won't have any mods here, but if you click on the *But don't worry, I know a place...* dropdown, you'll get the choice of installing from BeatMods, BeatSaver or BeastSaber.
+You might not have any mods here, but if you click on the *But don't worry, I know a place...* dropdown, you'll get the choice of installing from BeatMods, BeatSaver or BeastSaber.

 > This option will move to the *Get more mods* drop-down after you have installed your first mod.

-You can browse mods using the built-in browser that appears and if you download the ZIP archive of any song (from BeastSaber) or mod (from BeatMods), Vortex will attempt to install it in the background for you.
+You can browse mods using the built-in browser that appears and if you download the ZIP archive of any song (from BeatSaver/BeastSaber), mod (from BeatMods), or model (from ModelSaber), Vortex will attempt to install it in the background for you.
 Close the browser to go back to your mod list then Install and Enable your mods as usual to use them in-game.

 ## Install from archives